The Hike To The Grand Teton's Lower Saddle

 ~~~~~~~~~~~~~~~~~~

 The first documented trip to the Lower Saddle was on July 29, 1872.
-Native Americans probably made it to the saddle way before then.
-They probably made many first ascents of the easier peaks in the Tetons but they are unlikely to get any credit for a first ascent.
-Perhaps, unlike today's climbers, they didn't care about the trivia or naming everything after themselves.
+Native Americans made it to the saddle way before then and they probably made many first ascents of the easier peaks in the Tetons.

 Southern Aspect of the Grand Teton